jamilurrahman12/proxmox/README.md

 In Fusion, Go to **Settings** --> **Network**

 It will open an editor wizard.
 Click on the "Change Settings" button to adjust any network configuration.
 We need to create/edit 2 types of network adapters.
-One (01) is **Host-only** type and another is **NAT** type.
+One (01) is **Host-only** type and another is **NAT type**.

 1. Click on **Host-only** virtual adapter and edit the settings as shown in the following screenshot.